 Maryland is home to a diverse range of aquatic species and habitats including freshwater streams and lakes, the Chesapeake Bay and its tributaries, and offshore coastal waters.
 This diversity of ecosystems creates many unique fishing opportunities throughout the state.
-The Department of Natural Resources, Fisheries Service, is responsible for managing commercial and recreational fishing.
+The Department of Natural Resources, Fishing & Boating Services, is responsible for managing commercial and recreational fishing.
 Fishery Management Plans (FMPs) are developed to outline agreed upon management goals, objectives, strategies, and actions Freshwater, estuarine, and migratory fish stocks are managed for sustainable fisheries, to enhance and restore fish or shellfish species in decline; to promote ethical fishing practices, and to ensure public involvement in the fishery management process.

 Science-based strategic management plans are developed for species of commercial, recreational, or ecological interest.
 Public input regarding proposed management actions is developed through the use of interim commissions, task forces, and committees.
 Specific management strategies are developed for each species and its habitat characteristics.
 Integration of ecosystem processes into the management planning process is a relatively new directive and presents a complex challenge for managing Maryland's fisheries.
 In addition to important commercial and recreational fish species, special attention is placed on finfish or shellfish species listed in the Endangered Species Act.
 The presence and potential negative impacts of aquatic invasive species on fish communities is also a management concern that requires different strategies.
 The following links expand on this information.

 Migratory Species Management